mniank/c-stuff/README.md

 # Démineur 3D (Minesweeper in 3D)
 - Like the 2D version, but in 3D

-# Lightcat
-- Just an update done on my very first C program (after tutorials of course)
-- You can just move around with arrow keys and do stuff with SPACE, A and Backspace

 # One Shot for a Lot
 - A complete game
 - Very hard (I bet you can't beat it without cheating)